-- I turn my computer on, then I plug the cable into the camera and the computer, then I turn the camera on, then I open LR.
+- I turn my computer on, then I plug the cable into the camera and the computer, then I turn the camera on, then I open LR last.

-- This is a confusing menu – Session Name should really be called Folder Name as its going to create a folder to put your captures into.
+- This is the window that comes up.
+This is a confusing menu – Session Name should really be called Folder Name as it’s going to create a folder to put your captures into.
 If you aren’t careful you can end up having folders inside folders.
 Below is the configuration I suggest – I do not use “separate by shots” – for each new shot I simply make a new folder of that shot name by going back to this menu and just changing my names.
 You can do this two ways – you can create new folders for each shot OR you can keep one folder and just change the file names that go into that folder.

 - If your camera is properly hooked up and LR works with that camera you should see the capturing box with your camera in it

-- One last thing to set up is to change the “Develop Settings” to say “Same as previous” so that as you are shooting and tweaking your settings your settings will be applied to each image as you shoot.
+- One last thing to set up is to change the “Develop Settings” to say “Same as previous” so that as you are shooting and tweaking your settings they will be applied to each image as you shoot.

 - Now you’re ready to shoot – AND you can actually make the camera take the picture from your computer by hitting the big round gray button in the capturing box on the right – very handy.

 After you’ve shot your session you’ll need to then export your files as either a jpeg or a tiff.
 Go to the “file” menu, click on “export”.